02 Apr 2014

 Series editor and poet Chris Price, who is a Senior Lecturer at Victoria University’s International Institute of Modern Letters, says: “While many previous editors of Best New Zealand Poems have themselves been poets, it’s been stimulating and revealing to have the 2013 edition selected by two professional critics of New Zealand literature.
 I’m sure their introduction will provoke further conversations and debates.”

 Best New Zealand Poems 2013 includes a number of impressive long poems (and extracts from long poems) by leading writers such as Ian Wedde, Michele Leggott and Dinah Hawken, and relative newcomers such as Amy Brown.

 A number of the poems are also available as audio recordings.
-Christchurch’s Frankie McMillan, teacher of creative writing at the Christchurch Polytechnic and the Hagley Writers’ Institute, is among a number of poets who can be heard reading their work on the site.
+Auckland poet Selina Tusitala Marsh and Irish/New Zealand poet Caoilinn Hughes are among those who can be heard reading their work on the site.

-Best New Zealand Poems was first published online in 2001, and features a different editor each year.
+Best New Zealand Poems, published by the IIML, was first published online in 2001, and features a different editor each year.
 In 2011 Victoria University Press published The Best of the Best New Zealand Poems, a selection from the first 10 years of the collection in book form.

 Best New Zealand Poems 2013 can be viewed at www.victoria.ac.nz

 It is published with the support of Creative New Zealand, and hosted by the New Zealand Electronic Text Collection at Victoria University.